worldwincoder/Learndash-Course-Review-Pro-Free/readme.txt

 First released in May-2022.

 = Pro Add-On Features =
-[we now offer Learndash Course Review Pro ](https://worldwincoder.com/product/learndash-course-review-pro/) which extends Learndash Course Review new features:
+[we now offer All In One Course Review Pro ](https://worldwincoder.com/product/all-in-one-course-review/) which extends Course Review new features: